marooncn/navbot/README.md

     1. memorizing efficiently;
     2. from memorizing to reasoning;
     3. more powerful reasoning
     The simulation experiment data is in the ./materials/record folder.
+    This work is under review of IEEE ITSC 2019.
 <img alt="" src="https://github.com/marooncn/navbot/blob/master/materials/images/mapless%20motion%20planner.png"  align='center' width="600"> <br>

 ## Environment